KyleGuzman/KyleGuzman/README.md

 Full Stack Developer / Engineer.
 Passionate about learning, especially cool tech stuff and innovation.

+Just completed a coding bootcamp, learned so much, and still eager and excited to learn more.

+- 🔭 I’m currently working on <a href="https://github.com/KyleGuzman/Midnight-Suns-Deck-Builder"> Midnigght Suns Deck Builder</a>
 <!--
 **KyleGuzman/KyleGuzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...